Dr. Seuss on the Loose: The Sneetches

-This continues until the Sneetches are penniless and McBean dismantles his machines, tipping his hat to the Sneetches and driving away a rich man.
-He looks directly at the camera, directly telling the viewer "you can never teach a Sneetch".
-However, the narrator says McBean was wrong, as the Sneetches learn from this experience that neither plain-belly nor star-belly Sneetches are superior, and they are able to get along and become friends.
-The sketch ends with a reprise of the beach party song, with the lyrics now reflecting how they are accepting of each other.

 The Zax

 In "The Zax", a North-going Zax and a South-going Zax bump face to face on the Prairie of Prax.
 Each one asks the other to make way, but neither budges, saying it is against their upbringing to move any other way.
 Because they stubbornly refuse to move (east, west, or any direction except their respective headings) to get past each other, the two Zax then face off against each other with their arms crossed, thinking if they stand still, the world will too.
 The Zax stand so long through nights, weather, and seasons, that eventually, they didn't realize that the world didn't stand still, the world grew, because after a couple years, a freeway is built around them with a highway overpass over them.
 The story ends with the Zax still standing there "unbudged" in their tracks.

 Green Eggs and Ham

-In "Green Eggs and Ham", Sam-I-Am offers an unnamed man to eat a plate of green eggs and ham.
-However, the man refuses multiple times by responding, "I do not like green eggs and ham.
-I do not like them, Sam-I-Am."
-Sam further asks him to eat them in various locations (House, box, car, tree, train, dark, rain, and boat) and with some animals (Mouse, fox, and goat), but is still rebuffed.
-A running gag exclusive to this short not in the book is the fox in the box being hunted by several dogs and fox hunters on horseback.
-Finally, the man vainly accepts the offer and samples the green eggs and ham.
-When the man declares he likes the food, he happily says, "I do so like green eggs and ham.
-Thank you.
-Thank you, Sam-I-Am."
+In "Green Eggs and Ham", Sam-I-Am offers a man to eat a plate of green eggs and ham.
+However, the man tells Sam he hates the food.
+Sam-I-Am further asks the man to eat the food in various locations (House, box, car, tree, train, dark, rain, and boat) and with some animals as dining partners (Mouse, fox, and goat), but he is still rebuffed.
+A running gag exclusive to this short is the fox in the box being hunted by several dogs and fox hunters on horseback.
+Finally, the man tries the dish hoping Sam would leave him alone.
+When the man takes his first bite, he likes green eggs and ham and thanks Sam-I-Am getting him to try them.